FIDATA/jenkins-pipeline-shared-library/README.md

 Shared utils for Jenkins Pipelines for FIDATA projects.

+Pipelines:
+*   `defaultJVMPipeline` — default pipeline to build JVM projects with Gradle

 Steps:

 *   `exec` — Executes command using method appropriate for this node